 How Does a Cavity Happen?

-Cavities can form very quickly or slowly develop over time depending on their location, level of acid exposure, and the health and thickness of the tooth enamel.
+A dental cavity, also known as tooth decay or caries, occurs when part of your tooth begins to decay.
+Cavities can form very quickly or develop slowly over time depending on their location, the level of acid exposure, and the health and thickness of the tooth enamel.

-- Mouth breathing, which contributes to dry mouth that can increase bacteria growth
+Mouth breathing, which contributes to dry mouth that can increase bacteria growth